NavodPeiris/DoClasiq/README.md

 #### Why streamlit for UI?

-Streamlit is easy to use and integrate well with any python workload related to ML
+Streamlit is easy to use and integrate well with any python workload related to ML.

 #### Why use FastAPI with Uvicorn and Gunicorn